Conservation Service Community

 MEMBER TRAINING

-Crew members undergo a three-day training program conducted by WisCorps staff at the start of the season.
+Crew members undergo a three to four-day training program conducted by WisCorps staff at the start of the season.

-Includes: training on brush saw use, trail building basics, and more.
+Includes: Wilderness First Aid, Leave No Trace principles, training on brush saw use, trail building basics, and more.

 Individual Placements